willpbridges/will-portfolio/content/Level Design/index.md

 Demo level info:
 * Consists of a one bedroom house with a living room, study, bathroom, kitchen, and a patio.
 * Case clues highlighted in different ways throughout the house
-* Clues reveal the presence of an evil spirit in the TV, and begin to outline a method of exorcising it.
+* Clues reveal the presence of an evil spirit in the TV, and begin to outline a method of exorcizing it.
 * The TV progressively tries to take you over until you can complete the ritual; in practice you have a 10 minute time limit.
 * Collectible item in the bedroom under the bed that can pacify the TV and give you another two minutes and a special lead in the wall of the study.
 * The ghost of the old woman is also in the house and will periodically become aggressive: it can be pacified with the Specterscope. <br></br>